CALL FOR ENTRIES: Mobile Journalism Awards recognizes excellence in non-fiction visual storytelling produced by journalists with smartphones.

 - Winners will be notified at each stage of the judging process: From "Official Selection" to "Award Winner."

 - Winners will be recognized in live screening events and in the online Winners Circle for each edition of the competition.
+Winners will receive laurels and finalists will receive certificates.

 - Winning work will be showcased at international journalism festivals.